-Through the year-ended December 31, 2019, we have engaged in ongoing research and development programs that were driven by the following key objectives:
+During the year-ended December 31, 2020, we have engaged in ongoing research and development programs that were driven by the following key objectives:

 - Enhance Material Processing and Manufacturing Efficiencies.
 We are working with our strategic partners to enhance material processing and manufacturing efficiencies.
-We plan to continue research and development of processes and compositions that will decrease our cost of making products from Liquidmetal alloys. - Optimize Existing Alloys and Develop New Compositions.
-We believe that one of the key technology drivers of our business will continue to be our proprietary alloy compositions.
-We plan to continue research and development on new alloy compositions to reduce the cost of our proprietary alloy compositions, as well as to generate a broader class of amorphous alloys with a wider range of specialized performance characteristics.
-We believe that our ability to optimize our existing alloy compositions, and reduce their costs, will enable us to better tailor our alloys to our customers' specific application requirements.
-Current efforts also include collaboration with Eontec, under the terms of the License Agreement, in developing alternative, low-cost, alloy compositions. - Develop New Applications.
+We plan to continue research and development of processes and compositions that will decrease our cost of making products from Liquidmetal alloys. - Develop New Applications.
 We will continue the research and development of new applications for Liquidmetal alloys.
 We believe the range of potential applications will broaden as we expand the forms, compositions, and methods of processing of our alloys.

 In addition to our internal research and development efforts, we enter into cooperative research and development relationships with leading academic institutions.
 We have entered into development relationships with other companies for the purpose of identifying new applications for our alloys and establishing customer relationships with such companies.
 Some of our product development programs are partially funded by our customers.
 We are also engaged in negotiations with other potential customers regarding possible product development relationships.
-Our research and development expenses for the years ended December 31, 2019 and 2018 were \$1.3 million and \$2.4 million, respectively.
+Our research and development expenses for the years ended December 31, 2020 and 2019 were \$0.1 million and \$1.3 million, respectively.
+As a result of the 2019 Restructuring Plan, these activities have been significantly reduced.
+Nonetheless, the Company will continue to pursue these objectives as a means of enhancing brand awareness and the benefits of Liquidmetal alloys.